Hamdard University: HIET – Karachi

-The faculty for HIET – Karachi includes six professors, six associate professors, 24 assistant professors, 12 lecturers, 20 laboratory engineers and few members of visiting/adjunct faculty.
-As of 25 July 2013, the Director of Hamdard Institute of Engineering Technology is Prof. Dr. Pervez Akhtar.

 HIET – Islamabad

 Hamdard Institute of Information Technology, Islamabad is a constituent institute of Hamdard University, Islamabad Campus which came into being with the establishment of Islamabad Campus in 2000.
-HIET – Islamabad initially offered Bachelor of Science (B.S.) programs in Computer Science, Information Technology and Computer-Systems Engineering.
+It initially offered Bachelors in Computer Science, Information Technology and Computer-Systems Engineering.
 Then, the institute introduced Engineering programs in Telecommunications and Electronics in 2003.
-On the advice of PEC, the two engineering programs (T.E. and E.E.) were merged to form one program as B.E.
-(Electrical Engineering).
+On the advice of PEC, the two engineering programs were merged to form one program as Electrical Engineering.
 This was applicable from the intake of 2007 and onwards.
-The institute is thus offering B.E.
-(Electrical Engineering) with two streams, i.e., Telecommunications and Electronics.
-Pakistan Engineering Council has granted conditional accreditation to the engineering programs of HUIC for the intakes of 2004, 2005 and 2006, for Telecommunications and Electronics Engineering programs.
 The institution offers the following programs: